 Team Lead

 Her technical team members use the Coding Hub directly.
 Her non-technical team members use LUNA and the visual work order interface.
-Both workflows produce the same quality of governance and audit trails.
+Both workflows produce the same quality of governance and audit trails — the organizational record is complete regardless of the interaction method.

 Why This Matters